Conseils

 Off-white, cream, beige, linen

-These bright colors are perfect for softening a bright orange or enhancing a terracotta.
-They bring light, space, and a neutral base that highlights the sofa .
-Think about walls, curtains, rugs, or cushions.
+These luminous colors are perfect for softening a bright orange or enhancing a terracotta.
+They bring light, space, and a neutral base that makes the sofa stand out.
+Consider the walls, curtains, rugs, or cushions.

-The orange and gray combination is a modern and elegant combination.
-The gray tempers the brightness of the orange and creates a sophisticated and timeless duo.
+The combination of orange and grey is modern and elegant.
+The grey tempers the vibrancy of the orange, creating a sophisticated and timeless duo.

 Light or dark wood

-Wood is a natural companion to orange.
-Light wood (birch, oak) will accentuate the Scandinavian feel, while darker wood (walnut, teak) will pair perfectly with burnt orange for a vintage or mid-century vibe.
+Wood is the natural companion of orange.
+A light wood (birch, oak) will accentuate the Scandinavian spirit, while a darker wood (walnut, teak) will perfectly match a burnt orange for a vintage or mid-century ambiance.

 Cool colors for contrast and serenity